Introduction

 Ongoing Inspirations

-The rather personal and ongoing inspiration, of course, is my own story.
+The rather personal and ongoing inspiration, of course, is my story.
 The written version is next.
-My spoken version follows afterward.
-It's a true story.
+My embedded audiovisual version follows afterward.
+This is a true story.

 My Written Story